-While in Automated Mode, the Omnipod 5 System relies on your current and predicted sensor glucose values to calculate automated insulin delivery.
-Sensor glucose values and trends may also be used by the SmartBolus Calculator in both Automated and Manual Modes.
+While in Automated Mode, the Omnipod 5 System relies on your current and predicted sensor glucose values to calculate automated

-It is important that your Sensor is functioning properly, delivering accurate values and connecting to your Pod.
+It is important that your Sensor is functioning properly, delivering accurate values, and connecting to your Pod.

 To ensure Sensor accuracy, be aware of your sensor glucose values.
 If you are experiencing symptoms that do not match your sensor glucose values, use a separate BG meter.